 Reading is a skill that enables children to develop their learning across the wider curriculum and lays the foundations for success in future lines of study and employment.
 We recognise the importance of taking a consistent whole school approach to the teaching of reading in order to close any gaps and to target the highest possible number of children attaining the expected standard or higher.

 At The Learning Federation, we use the Ruth Misken ‘Read Write Inc.’ Phonics in Early Years and KS1 to teach pupils to read accurately and fluently with good comprehension.
-In Years 3 to 6 we use the Ashley Booth methodology when teaching pupils to develop comprehension and writing skills, using grammar and vocabulary.
+In Years 2 to 6 we use the Literacy Shed Plus when teaching pupils to develop comprehension and writing skills, using grammar and vocabulary.

 Reading: pupils learn the English alphabetic code: first they learn one way to read the 40+ sounds and blend these sounds into words, then learn to read the same sounds with alternative graphemes.
 Phonic books are closely matched to their increasing knowledge of phonics and ‘tricky’ words and, as pupils re-read the stories, their fluency increases.
 Along with a thought-provoking introduction, prompts for thinking out loud and discussion, pupils are helped to read with a storyteller’s voice.